sikang99/webrtc-example/README.md

 ### Usage
 - Do it as follows to test the example
-    1. prepare to use, built it.
+    1. prepare to use, built it. `$ make build`
     2. start a web server.
-    3. start a signal server.
+    3. start a signal server. `$ make run-server`
     4. login yourself with a name
     5. call a someone.